lemontron/poon-router/README.md

 ## Example

-React app with a Home Page route, demonstrating the savage poon of Poon Router.
+React app with a Home Page route, demonstrating the savage focus of Poon Router.

 ```javascript
 import React from 'react';